Shopify/verdict/README.md

 # Experiments

-This library allows you to define experiments
+This library allows you to define and use experiments in your application.

+- This library can be used in any Ruby application, and comes with a `Railtie` to make integrating it with a Rails app easy.
+- This library only handles consistently assigning subjects to experiment groups, and storing/logging these assignments for analysis.
+It doesn't do any analysis of results.
+That should happen elsewhere, e.g. in a data warehouse environment.

 ## Installation